kgashok/WordClusters/Writings/word clusters.md

     - show me some discipline, motherfucker
         - show me your Shiny Gold Medal
-        - a sign of amassing information - which is good
+        - a sign of amassing information (like gold is wealth) - which is good

 # Passion (Curiosity, Commitment)